antoniobarbalau/antoniobarbalau.github.io/commonplace/ecology_of_practices.md

 ### Friends

-Spending time with friends, ideally talking to them as you would to a therapist, listening to them as a therapist would, and engaging in fun activities if possible.
+Spending time with friends, ideally talking to them as you would to a therapist, listening to them as a therapist would, and engaging in fun activities.
 Engaging in a community in general.
 Your value system, your knowledge, your practices, cannot remain fixed, you need a community to keep adapting.

 ### Aiming to help not to gain